 The levy and collection of excise duty is governed by the Bihar Excise Act, 1915 and the Rules made/ notifications issued thereunder, as adopted by the Government of Jharkhand.
 The Secretary of the Excise and Prohibition Department is responsible for administration of the State Excise laws at the Government level.
 The Commissioner of Excise (EC) is the head of the Department and is primarily responsible for the administration and execution of state excise policies and programmes of the Government.
 He is assisted by a Joint Commissioner of Excise, Deputy Commissioner of Excise and Assistant Commissioner of Excise at the Headquarters.
-Further, the State of Jharkhand is divided into three excise divisions are further divided into 19 excise districts each under the charge of an Assistant Commissioner of Excise (ACE/ SE).
+Further, the State of Jharkhand is divided into three excise divisions65, each under the control of a Deputy Commissioner of Excise.
+The divisions are further divided into 19 excise districts66 each under the charge of an Assistant Commissioner of Excise (ACE/ SE).